omar-a-007/cs110-chatroom/README.md

 -   react-scroll-to-bottom  (Scroll an enclosed section to the bottom.
 Just as easy to do with useRef, which I was doing previously.)
 -   yup                     (JS schema builder, mainly used in conjunction with formik)
 -   socket.io-client        ✨ Magic ✨

-    -   -   Note: There are several packages that I installed, played with, and removed but remain in the package.json such as emoji-mart